 When you read to the end of the letter, though, you will notice that the prophet asks you to “please send your written acceptance promptly.”
 I’m not aware of any specific deadline for writing this letter.
 I assume promptly means within days or a week at most.
 I also presume if you don’t send that acceptance letter within a couple of weeks, you or your stake president will be getting a call from the Church’s Missionary Department.

-Elder David B. Haight, formerly of the Quorum of the Twelve Apostles, once spoke about the mission call acceptance letter.
-You may want to read his words as you consider what to say in your acceptance letter.
+Now, with regard to what should be included in your acceptance letter, Elder David B. Haight, formerly of the Quorum of the Twelve Apostles, once spoke about the mission call acceptance letter.
+You may want to read his words as you consider what to say in your letter.

 Included in the packet is a page that may go unnoticed at first.
 It is a form, the Missionary Call Acceptance.
 This is a personal letter in which the missionary, addressing the First Presidency, formally accepts his or her missionary call.
 The form contains 15 lines on which the missionary expresses feelings about the singular opportunity of serving the Lord.
 The letters are usually handwritten, brief, and direct.
 Yet these few words speak volumes and convey deep meaning.
 Behind each one is a faith-promoting story.